 The Earth laughs in flowers.” – Ralph Waldo Emerson

 The rock formations are especially interesting in this area of the Los Padres National Forest.
 Tall pinnacles with pine trees clinging and growing out of the large cracks form sheer walls, deep ravines, and crags to the south.

 A yellow trail sign, simply named “Trail” is posted across from a red house, near the Memorial Park Campground.
 This trail offers a beautiful hike through meadows and over streams to explore the fascinating rock formations there.
 Lichen, deep holes and cave-like depressions grace these rocky outcroppings.
 No bicycles are allowed on this particular trail, but hikers and horseback riders are welcome.

 Here is a shout out to the wonderful volunteers who work to maintain the trails in the park.
 Read about their mission, find other hikes and get trip planning tips, online at the Ventana Wilderness Alliance.

-Rattlesnakes are more active here in summer, but can be found any time of year.
+Rattlesnakes are more active here in summer but can be found at any time of year.
 Read my Rattlesnake savvy post to learn more about sharing space with these shy reptiles.
-Its especially important to to train your children and dogs to avoid rattlers.
+It is especially important to train your children and dogs to avoid rattlers.
 Ticks, mosquitoes, poison oak, and mountain lions are also hazards for which to be alert.